 That said, it’s easier to start some places than others.
-Here’s a list of good ways to start
+Here’s some places you can try.

 Start with what comes easy.